statsig-io/js-client/docs/generated.md

 **Returns**: <code>boolean</code> - - value of a gate for the user.
 Gates are "off" (return false) by default
 **Throws**:

-- Error if gateName is not a string
+- Error if initialize() is not called first, or gateName is not a string

 | Param | Type | Description |